Archie Simpson

-Archibald Simpson (14 March 1866 – January 1955) was an American professional golfer.
+Archibald Simpson (14 March 1866 – January 1955) was a Scottish-American professional golfer.
 He was also a golf course designer and a golf club maker.
 He was runner-up in The Open Championship in 1885 (won by Bob Martin), and 1890 (won by John Ball).

 Early years

 Simpson was born on 14 March 1866 in Earlsferry, Fifeshire, Scotland, to Alexander Simpson and Mary Simpson née Stewart.
 His was a notable golfing family, which included an elder brother, Bob Simpson, a Carnoustie-based club maker.
 His cousin was the golfer James Braid.
 As a boy, Simpson was the favourite caddy of Sir Alexander Grant, principal of the University of Edinburgh, and a regular at the Elie Golf Club course in Earlsferry, where Simpson grew up.

 Family

 On 28 April 1891, he married Isabella Leslie Low in Edinburgh at the Court House by warrant of Sheriff Substitute of the Lothian and Peebles.
 The Simpsons had four children—Archibald, Mary, Isabella and Grace.
 All of their children were born between 1893 and 1906.
 His wife Isabella was born at Panmore Works Cottages, Barry, Carnoustie, on 21 July 1867.
 In the 1920s he applied for, and was granted, American citizenship.

 George Low Sr. apprenticed under Simpson in his club-making business.